LiamWJH/BlueWater-lisp/docs/contributing.md

 If you chose to do as you state then make sure all the content arent wrong or contradicting to our current state and do so!

 6. LASTLY
 Lastly after you have succesfully made your changes go make a PR or pull request!
 Then i will review the code and proceed!
+(From a fork)